KiranAkram/ML-bootcamp/README.md

 Machine learning assignments

 Assignment 1:
-article realted to 1st week of learning: https://medium.com/@kiranakramwd/what-is-a-matrix-and-how-to-manipulate-it-using-python-3aeb6c8ca3bc
+article realted to 1st week of learning: [What is a matrix?](https://medium.com/@kiranakramwd/what-is-a-matrix-and-how-to-manipulate-it-using-python-3aeb6c8ca3bc)